Celebrate indie bookstores with our limited-time sale! Shop the sale

 Shelley Puhak is the author of Harbinger, a 2021 National Poetry Series selection.
 Puhak’s second book, Guinevere in Baltimore, was selected by Charles Simic for the Anthony Hecht Poetry Prize, and her first, Stalin in Aruba, was awarded the Towson Prize for Literature.
 Her prose has appeared in the Atlantic, the Iowa Review, and Virginia Quarterly Review, and her nonfiction debut, The Dark Queens, was released in 2022.

-Collage of audiobooks
+Collage of audiobook covers

-Shop our limited-time sale on bestselling audiobooks.
-Don’t miss out—purchases support local bookstores.
+In celebration of indies everywhere, shop our limited-time sale on bestselling audiobooks.
+Don’t miss out—purchases support local bookstores!

 Shop the sale

-Stock up with our Shop Small Sale!
+Celebrate indie bookstores with our limited-time sale!
 Shop the sale